 The son could foolishly go home and think that he too needs to fulfill those same expectations, and that if he does, he’ll get the same rewards.
 But that would be ridiculous.
 Just because the father has expectations and rewards for his employees, doesn’t mean he operates the same way with his son.

-This is why Christians don’t listen to the expectations and rewards our Heavenly Father had for Israel (i.e. Old Covenant) and think they’re for us.
+This is why as Christians, we don’t believe the expectations and rewards our Heavenly Father had for Israel (i.e. Old Covenant) apply to us.
 God hasn’t changed, but the covenants have.
 Israel was in a conditional covenant (blessings and curses).
 Christians are under the new covenant of grace.
 We are not slaves but sons.